 cross the bridge, and go back toward Amsterdam, along the bank of the Amsterdam-Rhine Canal, sign for A’dam-Centrum.
 (The return route is different from the outward route).

-pass under the arched bridge, which you passed on the outward route.
+pass under the arched bridge, which you saw on the outward route.
 At the small roundabout after this bridge, turn left along the footpath (not the road).
 This raised path is also part of the old sea dike.

 pass an apartment block, and go straight on along Zeeburger dijk, a long straight road.